PerimeterX/envite/README.md

 ##### Using docker-compose for CI and development

-If you're not using container orchestration tools like Kubernetes in production, but you need some integration between several components, this will probably be your first choice.
+If you're not using container orchestration tools like Kubernetes in production, but need some integration between several components, this will probably be your first choice.

 However, it does have all the possible downsides of Kubernetes mentioned above, on top of some other ones: